nitros12/sqlalchemy-searchable/docs/search_query_parser.rst

 Search query parser
 ===================

-As of version 1.0 SQLAlchemy-Searchable comes with native PostgreSQL search query parser.
+As of version 1.0 sqlalchemy_searchable comes with native PostgreSQL search query parser.
 The search query parser is capable of parsing human readable search queries into PostgreSQL search query syntax.

 AND operator